vmpyre/solana-handbook/docs/handbook/chapter4/token-account.md

-A Token Account on Solana is a general term for any account that holds tokens.
+A token account on Solana is a general term for any account that holds tokens.
 Token accounts are created by the Token Program and store different types of tokens.
-Every account has a unique mint address, thus Token Account holds tokens of specific Mint.
+Every account has a unique mint address, and a token account holds tokens of a specific mint account.

 The Token Program is the owner of a token account.
 However, another account can be specified as the authority with the ability to transfer tokens.
 This means that while the Token Program manages the structure of the token account, another account controls the movement of tokens.